-There’s no doubt about it, Lime Scooters are taken over Brisbane.
+There’s no doubt about it, Lime Scooters took over Brisbane.
 Since their trial launch in November 2018, more than 131,000 Brisbane riders have taken over 800,000 trips

-Recently it has been announced that the Brisbane City Council are extending Lime’s trial permit until July of this year given the success of the scooters so far.
+Brisbane City Council extended Lime’s trial permit given the success of the scooters so far.

 The Council has started its procurement process by choosing a model for two e-scooter companies to run the city’s scooters.
-This competition will mean better prices for users and 1000 scooters available to ride (500 for each company), according to Council pre-award notices.
+The competition would mean better prices for users and 1000 scooters available to ride (500 for each company), according to Council pre-award notices.

-The Brisbane City Council will rake in hundreds of thousands of dollars from the two companies chosen, requiring them to pay a $5000 permit fee plus $570 per scooter operating in the streets.
+The Brisbane City Council would stand to benefit from hundreds of thousands of dollars from the two companies chosen, requiring them to pay a $5000 permit fee plus $570 per scooter operating in the streets.

-Despite these fees being some of the highest in the world for scooters, Lime is willing to pay if it means they can operate in Brisbane.
-After being told to cease operation in Adelaide in favour of competitor scooter companies Beam and Ride, Lime is putting all their efforts into their Brisbane tender.
-Lime has a vision to roll out scooters all over Brisbane, not just in the CBD.
+Despite these fees being some of the highest in the world for scooters, Lime said it would be willing to pay if it meant they could operate in Brisbane.
+After being told to cease operation in Adelaide in favour of competitor scooter companies Beam and Ride, Lime put all their efforts into their Brisbane tender, with a vision to roll out scooters all over Brisbane, not just in the CBD.